s-ccs/s-ccs.github.io/README.md

 ```

 ## Update Lunr search index
-If you change any content inside the website, make sure to update the lunr search index:
+If you change any content inside the website, make sure to update the [lunr search index (according to the Franklin.jl docs)](https://franklinjl.org/extras/lunr/):
 1. Make sure you have Lunr and Cheerio installed with:
    1. Pkg.add(NodeJS)
    2. using NodeJS